Guinness Sourdough Bread Recipe (Great for St. Patrick’s)

 Here’s what to look for:

-12. With a bench scraper or just your hands, carefully scoop up the dough and lay it upside down (seed side up) into your floured proofing basket and cover it with a plastic bag or a shower cap.
+3. With a bench scraper or just your hands, carefully scoop up the dough and lay it upside down (seam side up) into your floured proofing basket and cover it with a plastic bag or a reusable shower cap.

 Cold fermenting the dough in the fridge slows down the fermentation process, which enhances the flavor of your loaf.
 It also gives you more flexibility when you bake your bread.
 But don’t wait too long!
 If left in the fridge for too long, your dough will over-ferment, causing the dough to not be able to rise while baking.